Great and Unusual Online Shopping

 Ziploc Slider Storage Bag (gallon) See also small and jumbo bags.

-• FeelGoodStore.com Finally, a a shoe rack that holds and displays 40 to 50 pairs of shoes.
+• Finally, a 10-tier shoe rack that holds and displays 40 to 50 pairs of shoes.
 I bought mine at the Container Store, where salespeople helped me figure out what I was doing wrong when assembling it, but assembly otherwise took less than an hour, and because I left off the wheels the shoe rack is quite stable.
 I bought and discarded at least 5 shoe racks before finding this one, which is sturdy enough and reasonably priced.
-Read the Amazon comments.
+I've been using mine for several years.

 Compression hose and leg rests